adtork/MSEE-Hairpin-Design-Considerations/README.md

 https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits

 # Option 3: Azure Virtual WAN with HRP(AS-PATH)
 The third and final option is to deploy Azure virtual WAN.
-The benefit of this approach is vWAN natively provides full mesh connectivity between the vHub and spoke Vnets.
-Once the spokes are connected to the vHub, there is no need for NVAs, as the router in the vHub provides full connectivity.
-This same connectivity also applies with two vHubs inter-region.
-Spokes across regions will be able to communicate directly.
-There is one additonal thing that is needed for traffic **not** to hairpin using vWAN cross region, and that is to enable **Hub Routing Preference (HRP) with AS-PATH**.
-That way, when traffic needs to communicate across regions and vhubs, traffic will take hub-to-hub as opposed to hairpinning at the MSEE which is default behavior **without** HRP set to AS-PATH.
-Since shortest AS-PATH wins, that tells Azure fabric to route the packets hub to hub.
-More info on HRP can be found here: https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing-preference
+The benefits to using vWAN is that it simplifies routing overall and provides native transit connectivity for everything except ExR to ExR, which would require global reach.
+For intra region traffic, spokes simply take the routers in the vHub to communciate directly using default route table.
+Spoke traffic can also be steered using custom routes, but that is beyond the scope of this article.
+For inter-region traffic, (hub to hub), in order to avoid the MSEE hairpin, you would need to set the hub routing preference (HRP) to AS-PATH.
+Public docs still show this as a seperate feature, but Hub to Hub using ExR has been rolled into Hub Routing Preference.
+In a normal scneario using bow-tie as shown below, traffic still hairpins at the MSEE for inter-region flows.
+We need to change HRP from **Expressroute which is default**, to **HRP AS-PATH**.
+Shortest AS-PATH wins, so we are telling fabric to prefer the shorter route for inter region flows.
+Information on Hub Routing Preference can be found here: https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing-preference

 ![image](https://user-images.githubusercontent.com/55964102/199113851-c4693072-5e49-4955-b86c-c7dcce5220b0.png)